-After July 1, 2019, providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.
+Providers must demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

 Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.

 Carry commercial general liability insurance, professional liability errors and omissions insurance and worker's compensation insurance when required by Pennsylvania statute.